JoBrad/casefold/README.md

       * A *Mapping object*.
 Useful when you have nested object schemas to retrieve from the Source object.
       * A *function*.
 The function will be passed the Source object as well as a Context object, if defined in the provided options.

+# Change Notes
+* 1.0.0
+  * Initial release!
+* 1.1.1
+  * Simplified internal processing
+  * Corrected some bugs in key retrieval
+  * caseFold.keys now only returns an array
+  * caseFold.keyMap will optionally recurse an object, producing the recursive keymap that caseFold.keys used to provide, when passed the recurse param
+  * Corrected an ambiguous name in the type definitions (find => cfFind)
+  * Added tests for all functions except transform
+  * Recurse defaults to true for keymap
+  * Updated trim default values on most functions to default to true
+  * Changed cloneObj to only use lodash's cloneDeep function
+* 1.2.1
+  * keyForValue now works for objects whose values are arrays
+  * indexOf will work on non-string arrays and non-string values.
+If the array element is a string, casefolding is applied.
+  * Added tests for new functionality
+* 1.2.2
+  * isFunction now uses lodash's isFunction method (previous version returned false for async functions, which have a different Object.prototype.toString.call value)
+  * Added a test for this case
+  * Enumerated lodash imports rather than importing the entire library
+* 1.2.3
+  * Added type signatures to support readonly arrays